nerdyrodent/YourChoice/README.md

 ## Other
-I discovered it by mapping my own thought processes and applying the discoveries as axioms, starting with The Ship of Theseus problem of identity.
+I discovered that by mapping my own thought processes and applying the discoveries as axioms, starting with The Ship of Theseus problem of identity, it seemed to give a structure to the output from the LLM.
+Super weird, as often the LLM says "I can't do this"... then just goes ahead and does it anyway.

 Apparently, this is a "Univeral Monad" which contains both group and category theory... at least according to the AI.
 I just did the philosphy end, not the maths ;)